Accessing ODBC data sources from Apache OpenOffice, LibreOffice, and OpenOffice.org

 The Base window lets you browse the data source's table, run queries, display forms and generate reports.

-8. In the left pane of the database window, click the Tables icon to see a hierarchy of tables.
-Type the database password if prompted, and then click OK.
+8. In the left pane of the database window, choose the Tables icon to display a hierarchy of tables.
+Enter the database password if prompted, and then choose OK.
+Enter your database user name and password in the spaces provided.

 9. To retrieve the data in a table, in the Tables pane, double-click a table.
+In the Tables pane, double-click a table.
+Data from the selected table displays in the Tables Pane.
+Table column data.

 Use any of the methods listed in the Tasks pane to create a query.

-Connecting to an ODBC datasource from OpenOffice.org 1.0
+Connecting to an ODBC data source from OpenOffice.org 1.0

 1. Choose Tools > Data Sources.